its-bhavya/lumos_frontend/README.md

 ### 3. Accessing the App

 With both servers running, open your web browser and navigate to **`http://localhost:9002`**.
 You can now use the application.
+The frontend is configured to connect to `https://lumos-ai-69yf.onrender.com`.
+If you are running your own backend locally at `http://127.0.0.1:8000`, you will need to update the `BACKEND_URL` constant in the application files (e.g., `src/app/actions.ts`).